 WHY MNS DISORDERS MATTER FOR GLOBAL HEALTH

 The Global Burden of Disease Study 2010 (GBD 2010) identified MNS disorders as significant causes of the world’s disease burden3.
 We make use of GBD 2010 data to investigate trends in the burden due to MNS disorders.
 There was a 41% rise in absolute DALYs due to MNS disorders between 1990 and 2010, from 182 to 258 million DALYs (the proportion of global disease burden increased from 7.3% to 10.4%).
 With the exception of substance use disorders, which increased due to changes in prevalence over time, this increase was largely due to population growth and aging.
 As a group, MNS disorders were the leading cause of Years Lived with Disability (YLDs) in the world (Figure 1).
 MNS disorder DALYs were highest during early to mid-adulthood, explaining 18.6% of total DALYs in individuals aged 15 to 49 years (as opposed to 10.4% at all ages combined).
 For neurological disorders, DALYs were highest in the elderly.
 There are important gender differences in the burden of these disorders: males accounted for more DALYs for mental disorders occurring in childhood, schizophrenia, substance use disorders, Parkinson’s disease and epilepsy while more DALYs accrue to females for all other disorders in this group.
-The relative proportion of MNS disorder DALYs to overall disease burden was estimated to be 1.3 times higher in developed regions (15.5% of total DALYs) than in developing regions (9.4% of total DALYs), largely due to the relatively higher burden of other health conditions such as infectious and perinatal diseases.
+The relative proportion of MNS disorder DALYs to overall disease burden was estimated to be 1.3 times higher in developed regions (15.5% of total DALYs) than in developing regions (9.4% of total DALYs), largely due to the relatively higher burden of other health conditions such as infectious and perinatal diseases in developing regions.
 Due to their larger population, however, absolute MNS disorder DALYs are higher in low- and middle-income countries compared to high-income countries.

 [Figure 1 here]

 Burden due to premature mortality from GBD 2010 may incorrectly lead to the interpretation that premature death in people with MNS disorders is inconsequential.
 This is due to how causes of deaths are assigned in the International Classification of Diseases (ICD) death coding system used by GBD 2010.
 Yet, evidence shows that people with MNS disorders experience a significant reduction in life expectancy, with risk of mortality increasing with disorder severity.4-6 Consequently, we also explore differences between GBD 2010 estimates of cause-specific and excess mortality of these disorders, and potential contributors to life expectancy gaps.
-Although reported YLLs accounted for only 15.3% of MNS disorder DALYs, equivalent to 840,000 deaths, DisMod-MR’s natural history models estimate substantially more deaths could be attributable to these disorders7.
+Although reported YLLs accounted for only 15.3% of MNS disorder DALYs, equivalent to 840,000 deaths, natural history models generated by DisMod-MR estimate substantially more deaths could be associated with these disorders7.
 Excess deaths for major depression alone were estimated at more than 2.2 million in 2010.
-This figure is significantly higher than other attempts to quantify the same6 and indicates a much higher degree of mortality associated with MNS disorders than that captured by GBD 2010 YLLs.
+This figure is significantly higher than other attempts to quantify the same6 and indicates a potentially much higher degree of mortality associated with MNS disorders than that captured by GBD 2010 YLLs.
 That said, as these estimates of excess deaths included deaths from both causal and non-causal origins, they must be interpreted with caution.
 In relation to excess deaths presented in Table 1, comparative risk analyses have also highlighted mental and substance use disorders as significant risk factors of premature death from a range of other health outcomes.8 For example, it has been estimated that around 60% of suicide deaths can be re-attributed to mental and substance use disorders, elevating them from the fifth to third leading cause of burden of disease.9

 [Table 1 here]